MadLadSquad/MadLadSquadSite/desktop.md

 Windows, MacOS or even Android flavours.
 This all negatively impacts UX and unfortunately is not a fixable issue, fortunately shells like Gnome and KDE, have for the most part removed most problems to date and the UX is definitely a great one over there.

-So why even consider UDE when you said that KDE and Gnome are great 😂.
+So why even consider UDE when you said that KDE and Gnome are great?
 Well here's the thing, we're actually not trying to compete with them, all we want to create is an alternative desktop experience.
 Here are our priorities:
 1. Freedom
 1. Cross-desktop compatibility